 - Buy alcohol before you go out and stick to wine, it is a lot cheaper than beer!
 Yes, the $3-5 bottles of wine do taste good surprisingly!

 - Book any tours through a tour agency!
 I’d recommend Peter Pans, as I got some great discounts through them when I booked some of my tours.
-Never book direct with the company!
+Never book directly with the company!

-Hopefully my Queensland travel guide has given you a flavour of what to expect in this great state!
-Queensland is a big state and there’s certainly a lot to do!
+Hopefully, my Queensland travel guide has given you a flavour of what to expect in this great state!
+It’s a big state, and there’s no shortage of things to do in Queensland!

 Travelling to Queensland is something most people will do when they visit Australia.
 Seeing the natural beauty in this state is something that I highly recommend!